-- Staff and volunteers take their temperature before coming to Crossroads; they are required to check her/his temperature twice a day.
+- Staff and volunteers take their temperature before coming to Crossroads

-- Everyone who enters the building is required to wash their hands for 20 seconds.
+- Everyone who enters the building is instructed to wash their hands for 20 seconds.

 - Pantry clients do not enter the building; they stay protected in their cars until they can pull up to a loading dock that opens onto the Crossroads’ front parking lot and we put their groceries in the trunk.